Breathtaking Hiking Trails in South Lake Tahoe

-In honor of National Trails Day, it seemed appropriate to talk about the best Lake Tahoe hikes in South Lake Tahoe.
-Hiking is one of my favorite ways to explore the topography and terrain surrounding the lake.
-That, and it keeps me in shape for winter, is an added bonus.
-With so many terrific hikes here, it’s hard to get bored.
+In honor of National Trails Day, it seemed appropriate to talk about the best South Lake Tahoe hikes.
+Hiking is one of the best ways to explore the topography and terrain surrounding the lake.
+That, and it keeps you in shape for winter ski season – an added bonus.
+With so many terrific hiking trails in South Lake Tahoe, it’s hard to get bored.
 Below are a few to get you started:

 Skyline Trail Hike

 Lift-accessed hiking is almost as fun as lift-accessed skiing, allowing you to access high elevation trails without all that pesky effort.
 Explore Heavenly’s varied options at the top of the Gondola.
 One favorite is to take the Tamarack Express chairlift for expansive views of Lake Tahoe.
 Once at the top, hike along Skyline Trail for more scenic views of the Carson Valley and Lake Tahoe.
 Approximately 2 miles round trip.

 Need a family-friendly hike?
 Fallen Leaf has you covered.
 Numerous gentle trails contour around the lake, Taylor Creek, and the nearby campground, with views of Mt.
 Tallac and the Desolation Wilderness.
 It’s a great hike to find wildflowers in the spring, and the aspens along Taylor Creek are beautiful in the fall.
 Approximately 1-3 miles round trip.

 This short hike, Cascade Falls Trail, near Emerald Bay is best enjoyed in the spring, when Cascade Falls is at its peak.
 The trail contours along a mountain overlooking Cascade Lake, with views of Lake Tahoe and Desolation Wilderness.
 Ambitious hikers can head back to the Bayview trailhead and hike up to Maggie’s Saddle into the Desolation Wilderness.
 Approximately 2 miles round trip.